Open menu with table of contents iOS Development - Swift Fundamentals

 greet(name: "Bob", day: "Tuesday")

-55 Functions & Closures
+56 Functions & Closures - Parameters

 • Parameters of a function can have a name and a description.
 The description (day) is obligatory and the name (d) is optional.
 If no name is given, the description is automatically used as name for the parameter